Climate change in Africa: Agriculture

 Agriculture is a particularly important sector in Africa, contributing towards livelihoods and economies across the continent.
+Many people rely on the agriculture as a way to build themselves economically and a source of food.
+Many rely on climate sensitive resources.
+It is projected that crop activity will decrease across Sub-Saharan Africa.
 On average, agriculture in Sub-Saharan Africa contributes 15% of the total GDP.
 Africa's geography makes it particularly vulnerable to climate change, and 70% of the population rely on rain-fed agriculture for their livelihoods.
 Smallholder farms account for 80% of cultivated lands in Sub-Saharan Africa.
 The IPCC in 2007 projected that climate variability and change would severely compromise agricultural productivity and access to food.
 This projection was assigned "high confidence".
 Cropping systems, livestock and fisheries will be at greater risk of pest and diseases as a result of future climate change.
 Crop pests already account for approximately 1/6th of farm productivity losses.
 Climate change will accelerate the prevalence of pests and diseases and increase the occurrence of highly impactful events.
 The impacts of climate change on agricultural production in Africa will have serious implications for food security and livelihoods.
+The lack of diverse nutrition caused a failure to ingest certain essential nutrition.
+The lack of these nutrition can cause deficiency in vitamin A and iron.
+This was very common to see during the times of droughts and lack of foods because options were few.
 Between 2014 and 2018, Africa had the highest levels of food insecurity in the world.

 In relation to agricultural systems, heavy reliance on rain-fed subsistence farming and low adoption of climate smart agricultural practices contribute to the sector's high levels of vulnerability.
 The situation is compounded by poor reliability of, and access to, climate data and information to support adaptation actions.
 Observed and projected disruptions in precipitation patterns due to climate change are likely to shorten growing seasons and affect crop yield in many parts of Africa.
 Furthermore, the agriculture sector in Africa is dominated by smallholder farmers with limited access to technology and the resources to adapt.